tuftsdatalab/tuftsWorkshops/docs/2024_workshops/bioinformatics101/linux/03_basictools.md

 #### Common option
 - **-n:** tells cat to **number each line of the output**.
 This is helpful for debugging scripts.

-### head/tail: Displays the beginning/end of a file
+### head/tail: display the beginning/end of a file
 #### Usage
 ```
 head/tail [options] file